-Association Role and Relationship with Honeywell Association's Position on Climate Issues and the Paris Agreement Membership Reviewed by HIPAC Advisory Board?
-Alignment with Paris Agreement TechNet TechNet is the national, bipartisan network of technology CEOs and senior executives that promotes the growth of the innovation economy.
+Association5 Role and Relationship with Honeywell Association's Position Membership Reviewed by HIPAC Advisory Board?
+Alignment TechNet TechNet is the national, bipartisan network of technology CEOs and senior executives that promotes the growth of the innovation economy.
 TechNet advances public policies and private sector initiatives at the federal, state, and local levels that make the United States the world leader in innovation.
 TechNet supports the Paris Agreement and encourages government support of diverse clean- energy investment.
 TechNet is engaged in clean energy compliance initiatives.
 Yes.
 Aligned.
 U.S. Chamber of Commerce The U.S. Chamber of Commerce is the world's largest business organization representing the interests of more than 3 million businesses of all sizes, sectors, and regions.
-It advocates for pro- business policies that create jobs and grow the economy.
+It advocates for probusiness policies that create jobs and grow the economy.
 Key issues range from smart tax policy and regulatory relief to legal reform and trade promotion.
 Our membership includes membership in the international program that provides extensive access to events with foreign leaders.
 Despite prior opposition, the U.S. Chamber supported President Biden's action to rejoin the Paris Agreement.
-The U.S. Chamber was criticized for engagement on climate issues and opposition to goals of Paris but seem to have made changes to position - also supported the Kigali Amendment.
-The Chamber also called for direct regulations on methane emissions from oil and gas operations and supported legislation that would mobilize private capital to promote carbon capture, utilization and sequestration technologies.
+The U.S. Chamber was criticized for engagement on climate issues and opposition to Paris Agreement goals but seems to have made changes to its position - also supported the Kigali Amendment.
+The Chamber called for direct regulations on methane emissions from oil and gas operations and supported legislation that would mobilize private capital to promote carbon capture, utilization and sequestration technologies.
+The Chamber has filed a lawsuit against the SEC to challenge the agency's new climate disclosure rule, citing concerns that it does not meet the "materiality" test.
+We do not view this as a misalignment because the Chamber's challenge is based on its view of the SEC's rulemaking authority rather than climate change denial.
 Yes.
 Aligned.